 28. Grey gloss kitchen

-Combine your favourite grey shade with a high gloss finish for a striking contemporary kitchen remodel.
+Contrast your favourite matte grey shade with a high gloss finish for a striking contemporary kitchen remodel.
 High gloss cabinets reflect more light and help the space appear bigger.
 So they’re perfect for a smaller kitchen.

 29. High gloss with grey